Online MSN Nursing Courses

 In this course, students have the opportunity to explore ways of leading in conceptualizing, designing, and implementing innovative evaluation practices.
 We will explore suitable performance assessments in educational and organizational settings (i.e., instructor-student; practitioner-client; program providers-stakeholders).
 In addition to validity, reliability, and applicability of evaluation strategies and tools, students will be encouraged to focus on an array of groundbreaking methods (i.e., collaborative evaluation, action research, appreciative inquiry, etc.) that can broaden assessment practices in their chosen fields.

-This is the culmination of the MSN Leadership and Education program.
+This is the culmination of the MSN Leadership and Education program focusing on leadership.
 It is 150 hours of internship experience in a healthcare organization with a master’s Prepared Nurse.
 The main outcome is to provide a substantial change/contribution to the organization.
 PREREQUITES: NU 727, NU 743

 Request More Information